ebabel-eu/random-starwars-names/README.md

 This npm package is made to learn how to [create an npm package](CREATE-NPM-PACKAGE.md).

-It's based on the videos and the repository of [Kent C. Dodds](https://github.com/kentcdodds/starwars-names).
+It's based on the video tutorial and the repository of [Kent C. Dodds](https://github.com/kentcdodds/starwars-names).

 ## Install